Stop Manually Scrolling Job Boards. Use RSS Feeds Instead.

 Getting the RSS Feed from Indeed

 Indeed makes this simple.
-Do a search on Indeed with your keywords, location, and any filters you want.
-Look at the URL in your browser — it'll contain parameters like "q=", "l=", and a few others.
-Now just add &format=rss to the end of that URL and you've got a working feed.
+Do a search with your keywords, location, and any filters you want.
+Look at the URL in your browser: it'll contain parameters like "q=", "l=", and a few others.
+Just add &format=rss to the end of that URL and you've got a working feed.

-Paste it into any RSS reader (Feedly, Inoreader, or even a self-hosted tool like FreshRSS) and it'll update automatically.
+Paste it into any RSS reader, such as Feedly, Inoreader, or a self-hosted tool like FreshRSS, and it'll update automatically.
 New jobs, same search, zero manual effort.
+That's arguably the simplest productivity win in job searching.

 LinkedIn RSS Feeds (It's Still Possible)

-LinkedIn doesn't officially support RSS anymore, but there's a workaround that still functions as of 2025.
-Run a job search on LinkedIn and look at the URL.
-You'll see a structure like linkedin.com/jobs/search/?keywords=...&location=....
+LinkedIn doesn't officially support RSS anymore, but there's a workaround that still functions reliably.
+Run a job search on LinkedIn and look at the URL: you'll see a structure like linkedin.com/jobs/search/?keywords=...&location=....

-Some third-party tools like RSS.app or Zapier can scrape that search page and convert it to an RSS feed.
-It's one extra step, but it's worth it — LinkedIn typically gets applications in the first 24 hours, so being early matters a lot.
+Third-party tools like RSS.app or Zapier can scrape that search page and convert it to a feed.
+It's one extra step, but honestly it's worth it: LinkedIn typically gets applications in the first 24 hours, so being early matters more than most people realize.
+The LinkedIn email alert is also worth turning on as a backup.

 Company Career Pages: The Underused Source

 Many companies post jobs on their own career pages before they hit the big boards.
-Sometimes jobs only ever live on the company site — they don't bother syndicating them.
-If you've got a list of target companies, their careers pages are worth monitoring.
+Sometimes the job only ever lives on the company site, they don't bother syndicating it at all.
+If you've got a list of target companies, their careers pages are worth monitoring directly.

-A few approaches work well here.
-Greenhouse and Lever (common ATS platforms) both have parseable job feeds.
+Greenhouse and Lever, two of the most common ATS platforms, both have parseable job feeds.
 If a company uses Greenhouse, you can often find their feed at boards.greenhouse.io/[company]/jobs.json.
 Lever follows a similar pattern.
-Tools like Distill.io can watch any page for changes and notify you when new content appears (this one took me a while to find, but it's genuinely useful).
+Tools like Distill.io can watch any page for changes and notify you when new content appears.
+That one took me a while to find, but it's genuinely useful for companies that don't use standard ATS platforms.

 Setting Up a Simple RSS Dashboard